polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

       ]
    ```

+1. Save your changes and close the `runtime/Cargo.toml` file.

 ## Implement the Contracts configuration trait

 Now that you have successfully imported the Contracts pallet crate, you are ready to add it to the runtime.